 How To Do The Wai Greeting: Thailand Travel Guide

-• You greet a person younger then you – No Wai is performed, only vocal greeting.
+• You greet a person younger than you – No Wai is performed, only vocal greeting.

-• You greet a person in the same age as you – The Wai is performed in the same height as your chin.
+• You greet a person of the same age as you – The Wai is performed at the same height as your chin.

 • You greet a person who is older than you – The Wai is performed slightly higher, about nose position.

 • You greet a monk – The Wai is performed in a high position, in from of your forehead.

 The Thai people are a smiling kind of people.
 They smile when they are happy but can also smile when they are angry or frustrated.
 I personally don’t think it’s such a big deal with this smiling and nor do the Thai themselves.
 It all comes down to that it is not ok to lose one’s face and be angry.

 Therefore it is NOT advised to make someone lose their face, not least among other people.
 This can be seen almost as an assault.